supabase/realtime/forum/TLA_FINDINGS.md

-hatch is liveness-checked; the ring is now a model parameter, not hard-wired `min` (caveat 4) — the exhaustive N=3 proof is shown to hold for any single-group total-order ring (relabeling argument + bit-identical state counts), and a deeper 4-node bounded search corroborates.** The **sole substantive remaining gap is multi-group (caveat 2)**.
+hatch is liveness-checked; the ring is now a model parameter, not hard-wired `min` (caveat 4) — the exhaustive N=3 proof is shown to hold for any single-group total-order ring (relabeling argument + bit-identical state counts), and a deeper 4-node bounded search corroborates; and multi-group (caveat 2) is now modeled — two groups with diverging ring orders on top of the B1 fix, `NoMissedDelivery` holds per group (exhaustive at `MaxSeq=2`, partial-clean at `MaxSeq=3`).** With that, **every original caveat is either closed or soundly declined** (message-ordering is a deliberate over-approximation; node-name-reuse is excluded by assumption).
+The remaining sub-gap is narrow: the multi-group model checks the *protocol* is safe given a correctly-computed snapshot group-set, but does not itself verify the `groups_to_reannounce` delta-vs-full selection logic.
 This document is the checkpoint so work can resume.

-Seven models:
+Eight models:

 * `tla/Muster.tla` (+ `.cfg`) — the baseline routing model that **exhibits**
   Finding A (`NoMissedDelivery` is violated).